Excel Heat Map (Table of Contents)

 How to Create a Heat Map in Excel?

-Instead of manual work, conditional formatting can be used to highlight value-based cells.
+Instead of manual work, conditional formatting can highlight value-based cells.
 If you change the values in the cells, the color or format of the cell will automatically update the heat map in conditional formatting based on the predefined rules.

 Let’s understand how to Create a Heat Map in Excel by using some examples.